trjaeger/sauZTP/README.md

 # Acknowledgment and License

 For license information see [LICENSE.md](https://github.com/trjaeger/sauZTP/blob/master/LICENSE.md).
-Basically do with it what you want, but I would highly appreaciate it if you let me know if you do something cool with it.
+Basically do with it what you want, but I would highly appreciate it if you let me know if you do something cool with it.

-Also I would like to thank the following people for thier code:
+Also I would like to thank the following people for their code:
 #### GRASP Code

 Based on the experimental implementation of Brian E Carpenter.